 #6: We’re Moving Upstream, Protecting your Limestone Beds

-We’ve been getting demos and upfront orders for MRUs to be used to protect critical limestone beds for our PA clients.
+Hi All, We’ve been getting demos and upfront orders for MRUs to be used to protect limestone beds for some of our clients.
 (Bentley Development Co.
-Inc. and North Cambria Coal in Blairsville and Sherpa Mining south of Johnstown).
+Inc. and MB Energy in Blairsville and Sherpa Mining south of Johnstown).

 North Cambria’s manganese bed (#3-4 sized, or the size of your fist) will benefit from iron (ferric) and aluminum pre-oxidation and filtration.
 At Bentley’s site, we are protecting a pH neutral iron (ferric) alkalinity bed of #2 whose influent is generating Schwertmannite though the flow is coming from an anoxic lime drain (use the crunchy iron between finger roll test at pH <5.5).
 Probably not all that anoxic come to think of it.